damianhakert/damianhakert.github.io/source/handbook/index.md

    * There is no need to excuse yourself with "I didn't do anything interesting", "I just watched television" or "that's all", it is not a competition.
 Instead share the most interesting detail, for example what television show you watched, book you are reading, video game you played or what recipe you cooked.
 1. Sequence of asking people is in order of joining the company, same as on the [team page](https://about.gitlab.com/team/).
 If there are non-team page people in the call we end with those.
 1. Please look if the person you hand over to is present in the participant list so you don't hand over to someone who is not present.
-1. Last person hands over to the first person in the call order that is present (normally Dmitriy) who wishes everyone a good day or wishes everyone a great day her or him self.
+1. Last person wishes everyone a good day.
 1. Even if you cannot join the call, read through the team agenda and the links from there.
 We often use the team call to make announcements or discuss changes in processes, so make sure to catch up on the news if you have missed a team call (or more).